laxmikantanalyst/HR-Data-Analysis-using-Python/README.md

-# HR-Data-Analysis-using-Python
-This project performs Exploratory Data Analysis (EDA) on an HR dataset using Python.
-The objective is to analyze employee information, identify salary patterns, understand workforce distribution, and generate meaningful business insights through data visualization.
+A Python-based HR Data Analysis project that performs Exploratory Data Analysis (EDA) on employee data using Pandas, NumPy, Matplotlib, and Seaborn.
+The project uncovers insights into salary distribution, department-wise average salary, employee status, work mode, and performance through data visualization.